KitchenChatter/KitchenChatter/README.md

-🚀 Cybersecurity Enthusiast | SDSU Student | Project Manager
+🚀 Software Engineer | Robotics Enthusiast | Robotics Technician Student

-Hi there! 👋 I'm passionate about cybersecurity and committed to building secure systems that empower innovation.
-Currently studying Cybersecurity at San Diego State University, I bring a unique blend of technical curiosity and professional experience as a Project Manager in the field of autonomous software.
+Hi there! 👋 I'm a passionate Software Engineer in training with a deep interest in robotics and secure systems.
+Currently enrolled in a Robotics Technician program and at San Diego State University, I my day to day is working with robots.
+I bring a unique blend of hands-on project management experience and technical curiosity—especially in autonomous and intelligent systems.

-🛡️ What drives me?
+🤖 What drives me?

-Uncovering vulnerabilities and crafting resilient solutions.
-Collaborating to bridge technical expertise with clear communication.
-Exploring new ways to make technology safer and more accessible.
+Building smarter, safer software for real-world robotics applications

+Bridging engineering with clear communication to deliver impactful results

+Exploring how robotics and cybersecurity intersect to shape the future

-🧗‍♂️ When I'm not analyzing systems or managing projects, you can find me scaling indoor rock walls, always looking for the next challenge to conquer!
+🧗‍♂️ Outside the lab, you'll find me scaling indoor rock walls—always chasing the next challenge.

-Let’s connect and build something amazing together. 🌐
+Let’s connect and build something amazing together! 🌐 📫 LinkedIn
-- 📫 How to reach me linkedin.com/in/ryan-owens-a8520862/ ...

 <!---
 KitchenChatter/KitchenChatter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.